oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

     Take a quick look at the syntax:

     You are appending to the `adb_existing.yaml` manifest to **redefine** the `adb-existing` resource, setting the `spec.details.adminPassword` and `spec.details.wallet` keys.
-Under the wallet section, you are specifying the name of a `Secret`, `adb-tns-admin`, that the OraOperator will define to to store the wallet.
+Under the wallet section, you are specifying the name of a *Secret*, `adb-tns-admin`, that the OraOperator will define to to store the wallet.

-2. Apply the manifest in Cloud Shell:
+2. Apply the manifest:

     ```bash
     <copy>